ChaseSmith67/NES_Emulator/README.md

 While I do welcome collaboration from anyone interested, this project is meant to be educational.
-If you see anything that's terribly wrong with the design or implementation, feel free to submit a pull request, preferrably with a detailed explanation of why it should be done differently.
+If you see anything that's terribly wrong with the design or implementation, feel free to submit a pull request, preferably with a detailed explanation of why it should be done differently.

 I've done a few (very simple) projects with IA-32 assembly and have studied x86 architecture at a high level, so the basic concepts are not completely foreign to me.
 However, this is definitely